 Chief Minister, Treasury and Economic Development Directorate

-Set amidst the native bush land of North Canberra and adjacent to the Australian Institute of Sport, Canberra Stadium offers a range of entertainment and facilities in a venue that continues to make history through ACT, national and international sporting achievements.
+Set amidst the native bush land of North Canberra and adjacent to the Australian Institute of Sport, GIO Stadium Canberra offers a range of entertainment and facilities in a venue that continues to make history through ACT, national and international sporting achievements.

 Cultural Facilities Corporation